josiegerer/awt-pj-ws2425-analytics-dashboard-1/README.md

 - `instructor3@example.com`

 **Admin**
-Use just the account wiht the Username User
+Use just the account with the Username User

 ### 1.5 Start the Django Development Server
 Run the Django server in a new terminal: